From thermal baths to the mountains, guide to discover hamlets to see near Pistoia

 We begin the review on the main hamlets to visit in the province of Pistoia talking about Monsummano Terme.
 Monsummano is an eclectic center that is divided between the upper part with the Castle of Monsummano Alto and the lower part born around the Santuario di Santa Maria della Fontenuova.
 Rich in historic houses and museums, Monsummano is a renowned spa center characterized by the presence of two natural thermal caves called Grotta Giusti and Grotta Parlanti.

 We continue in the name of relaxation and well-being talking about one of the most famous spas in Tuscany: Montecatini Terme.
 Rich in hot springs, Montecatini has a long tradition as a spa and over time it has been consecrated as one of the most important and prestigious spa resorts on an international level.
 The establishments of Montecatini are a real spectacle, real monuments, each with its own style: ranging from the Art Nouveau of the Terme Excelsior to the neoclassical of the Terme Tettuccio.
+These spas are certainly among the main points of interest in the Province of Pistoia.

 From Montecatini Terme to Montecatini Alto the journey is short.
 The best way to reach this pretty hilltop village is with the historic funicular that connects the two Montecatini.
 Developed along two close hills, the village was born as a castle in the Middle Ages and in fact among the most interesting things to see here are the remains of the ancient fortress and the Clock Tower which was once part of the castle.